-As today is Saturday, we will pray 2nd Vespers of her feast this evening, and make a commemoration of the Feast of St. Joseph the Worker.
+As today is Sunday, we make a commemoration of the II Sunday after Easter at Lauds this morning.
+At second Vespers tonight, we will make a make a commemoration of the Feast of St. Joseph the Worker.

 At Rome, St. Catherine of Siena, virgin, of the Order of our Father St. Dominic.
 While hardly more than an infant, she consecrated her virginity to Christ and preserved it unsullied until death.
 She was famed for her innumerable halos of virtue, and excelled in a remarkable innocence of life.
 Strengthened by Christ her Spouse in frequent sweet conversations, she merited to become a sharer in His sufferings and wounds.
 Lastly, she was distinguished by the gift of prophecy, by miracles, and by doctrine.
 Having frequently conquered and triumphed over Satan, she ascended to heaven to the happy embraces of her Spouse on April 29.
 She was buried in the Church of Santa Maria sopra Minerva, and Pius II inscribed her in the number of the holy virgins.

 From “Short Lives of the Dominican Saints” (London, Kegan Paul, Trench, and Trübner & Co., Ltd., 1901):